neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 converted to objects whenever possible, so the developer can deal with objects in an end-to-end fashion.

-Furthermore, FLOW3 has an Aspect-Oriented Programming framework at its core, which makes it easy to separate cross-cutting concerns.
+Furthermore, TYPO3 Flow has an Aspect-Oriented Programming framework at its core, which makes it easy to separate cross-cutting concerns.
 There is a security framework in place (built upon AOP) where the developer can declaratively define access rules for his domain